PssThemes/shop/resources/client/tasks.md

 13 iulie 2018

 - get the products from the shopify app.
-- get the categories form shopify.
+- get the categories from shopify.

 Build a new file just for prestashop.
 Make it a full blown firebase included functionality module.
-Put everytthing in a cloud function.
+Put everything in a cloud function.

 Build the woocommerce module.
 Put it into a firebase function.